BenWiederhake/tinyvm/instruction-set-architecture.md

 All instructions consist of exactly 16 bits.
 They are arranged in a prefix-tree pattern, so that reading from the most-significant bits of the first byte down to the least-significant bits of the second byte progressively specifies more and more about the instruction.

 There are three types of valid instructions:
-1. The first 4 bits identifies the instruction command, and the remaining 12 bits indicate data (usually 4 bits to identify a register, and 8 bits to encode an immediate value).
+1. The first 4 bits identify the instruction command, and the remaining 12 bits indicate data (usually 4 bits to identify a register, and 8 bits to encode an immediate value).
 2. The first 8 bits identify the instruction command, and the remaining 8 bits indicate data (4+4 bits to identify two registers).
 3. All bits are part of the instruction command, and the instruction carries no data.